itsmartinwho/foresight-cdss-mvp/docs/PLASMA_EFFECT.md

 ## 7  Future Work

-* Convert remaining background effects (`IridescentCanvas`) to use a unified effect stack if desired.
 * Expose palette constants via CSS variables so design can tweak colours without recompiling the shader.